The Five Step Balance Process

 • Do you feel more energized, yet calm?

-• How do you now relate to your stated goal or intention?
+• How do you now relate, in a sensing, feeling way, to your stated goal or intention?

 * The Five Step Balance Process is based on the Five Steps to Easy Learning developed by Paul E. Dennison, Ph.D. and Gail E. Dennison, developers of Brain Gym®